Owenmzz/AndroidStudy/README.md

 4. How to ensure compatibility between different Android SDK versions and how to choose the appropriate SDK when creating an application.
 5. How to create a fragment and manage it within an activity.

-## Week 3 - March 17, 2025 - March 23, 2025 (In Progress)
+## Week 3 - March 17, 2025 - March 23, 2025  (Done)(In Progress)
 **Learning Content:**
+1. Chapters 9-12 of "Android Programming: The Big Nerd Ranch Guide (4th Edition)" (PDF located in the assets directory)

+**What I Learned:**
+**Learned:**
+1. Created a list page using RecyclerView
+2. Created a user interface using layouts and widgets
+3. Performed data queries and display using a local database
+4. Navigation between multiple fragments

+## Week 4 - March 24, 2025 - March 30, 2025  (In Progress)
+**Learning Content:**
-1. Chapters 9-13 of "Android Programming: The Big Nerd Ranch Guide (4th Edition)" (PDF located in the assets directory)
+1. Chapters 13-16 of "Android Programming: The Big Nerd Ranch Guide (4th Edition)" (PDF located in the assets directory)